lorranavf/domain-based-gene-mining/README.md

 - `param_outdir`: The output directory for the analysis results.
 It determines where the generated output files and directories will be saved.

-- `param_cpu`: The number of CPUs to use for parallel processing.
-It specifies the desired level of parallelism for the analysis.
+- `param_blastdb`: It specifies the path of the database of the target specie used for performing blastp analysis.

+- `param_blast_reference`: It indicates the path of the FASTA file containing known protein sequences that will be used as references in the blastp analysis.

+- `param_blast_out`: It specifies the location where the table fmt6 format of the blastp analysis will be saved.

 - `param_hmm_analysis`: A boolean flag indicating whether to perform HMM analysis.
 It determines whether the script will execute the HMM analysis step.

 - `param_full_analysis`: A boolean flag indicating whether to perform the full analysis.
 It determines whether the script will execute the full analysis, including HMM analysis and subsequent steps.

+- `param_blast_analysis`: A boolean flag indicating whether to perform the blastp analysis.
+It mandates that the `param_blastdb` and `param_blast_reference` must be included in the list of parameters.

+- `param_cpu`: The number of CPUs to use for parallel processing.
+It specifies the desired level of parallelism for the analysis.

 Adjust these parameters based on your specific needs and preferences before running the script run.py.

-To prepare the Pfam database, follow these steps:
+**To prepare the Pfam database, follow these steps:**

 1. Download the [Pfam database](https://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/) from the Pfam website.
 2. Once downloaded, navigate to the terminal.